Excessive Blinking in Children

 - Ingrown eyelash/foreign object.
 The eyelash or other irritant is removed from the eye.

 - Allergies, conjunctivitis or dry eye.
-Your doctor will recommend over-the-counter or prescription eye drops or other treatments.
+Your doctor may recommend over-the-counter or prescription eye drops or other treatments.

 - Corneal abrasion.
 Your child may need to wear a patch.
 This reduces blinking and helps the scratch heal.
 Moisturizing or antibiotic eye drops/ointment may also be used.